 That’s right! a spoon will keep your prosecco fizzy.
 Place the handle of a tablespoon (preferably silver) into the neck of your open bottle.
 Place it in the refrigerator until your next glass.

-The theory is that the metal cools the air inside the bottle.
+Author Note: The theory is that the metal cools the air inside the bottle.
 Cold air increases air density.
 Denser air covers the wine’s surface preventing bubbles from escaping.

 Keep in mind that opened wine can absorb smells from your refrigerator.
 It’s best to keep it in a wine cooler if possible.